Broadcasting Act (Canada): Online Streaming Act

 The removal of an exception for user-generated content on social media from the bill has also faced criticism for potentially enabling internet censorship; former CRTC commissioner Peter Menzies stated that "granting a government agency authority over legal user generated content — particularly when backed up by the government’s musings about taking down websites — doesn’t just infringe on free expression, it constitutes a full-blown assault upon it and, through it, the foundations of democracy."
 Minister of Heritage Steven Guilbeault stated that Bill C-10 was intended to cover "professional series, films, and music", and argued that the bill included "safeguards" to protect individual users.
 Some critics have also argued that the intent of the bill was to allow a regulatory framework for the removal of copyright infringing content.

 The bill was passed by the House of Commons, but was not passed by the Senate before Parliament was dissolved.
-The bill was reintroduced in February 2022 as the Online Streaming Act.
+The bill was reintroduced in February 2022 as Bill C-11, the Online Streaming Act.
 On September 22, 2022 at Bill-11's second reading, Senator Paula Simon reported on the Canadian Senate Standing Committee on Transport and Communication's (TRCM) review of Bill-11.
+The Senate gave third reading of the bill on February 2, 2023, returning the legislation to the House with amendments.
+The government rejected some of the Senate's amendments in the House, including a provision that would explicitly protect user-generated content from regulation.
+The Senate agreed to the bill as returned by the House on April 27, 2023; it received royal assent on the same day.